 As you approach the School of Music along Corbett Road, at the north end of Cathays Park, you will see that it is flanked to the West by Aberdare Hall, a 19th-century red-brick hall of residence for female students, and to the East, at the junction with Colum Road, by Victorian grey-stone houses (nos.
 33-37) which are also occupied by the School of Music.

 The main red-brick building of the School of Music, described when it was opened in 1971 as 'austerely handsome', is set back from the road.
 Its modernist exterior and narrow windows were designed to enhance its sound insulation.
-The building is offset by trees and a powerful bronze sculpture, Walk In (1966), by Dame Barbara Hepworth.
+The building is offset by trees and a powerful bronze sculpture, Three Obliques (Walk In) (1966), by Dame Barbara Hepworth.
 The entrance to the Concert Hall is via the glass-fronted octagonal Foyer on the far left, while the central doors lead into the School of Music.
 The Victorian houses on the right accommodate the School's administrative offices, some of the staff rooms, the postgraduate suite, and the two research centres, CIRO and CRHIP.

 The main building boasts excellent facilities which are used to the full by both students and by outside organisations who hire the Concert Hall for concerts.
 The School regrets that, because of high internal demand, the practice facilities are available for use only by Cardiff University students and personnel.

 Saturday: 10.00 - 17.30

 Special opening hours may operate during the May-June exam period.